izzycsy/yourRecipe/README.md

 - User to access all routes
 - User to view and add recipes

-### Furthers
-- Improve UI
-- Add edit & delete function
-- User profile
-- Check-list like UI for each recipe
-- e-suggestion box to admin

 ### Approach & Process
 - Homepage signIn / signUp / signOut
 <br><img src="./wireframe_readme/Sign_In.jpg" width="250">